DukeTresnor/controls_Projects/README.md

-# forfun-integration
+# forfun-integration.
 Just some personal code that implements theoretical controllers.
-Look to Show and Tell 1 4_23.pdf located in the base of this repository for more information
+Look to Show and Tell 1 4_23.pdf located in the base of this repository for more information.